Near-Optimal Dynamic Asset Allocation in Financial Markets with Trading Constraints: Portfolio Choice

 \section{Portfolio Choice}

 We advance by probing \eqref{eq:gendynprob}.
-Herein, we classify the problem into two cooperating ones according to the unconstrained market and the therein entrenched true economy.
+Here, we classify the problem into two cooperating ones according to the unconstrained market and the entrenched true economy therein.
 In order to envision the implications of convex duality, we first solve the portfolio choice problem in this unconstrained model.
-Afterwards, we activate the trading restrictions and apply martingale duality to recover the portfolio composition in its constrained counterpart.
-We finalize by clarifying the ramifications of the duality concepts for non-traded risk.
+Afterwards, we activate the trading restrictions and apply convex duality to recover the portfolio composition in its constrained counterpart.
+We finalise by clarifying the ramifications of the duality concepts for non-traded risk.